Singularities of Hermitian-Yang-Mills connections and Harder-Narasimhan-Seshadri filtrations: Introduction

-\begin{rmk} \begin{itemize} \item The second assumption is due to a technical reason that will be explained in Section \ref{semistable} (see Remark \ref{rmk3-15}).
-We will remove this assumption and prove a stronger result in \cite{CS2}, which also includes the information on the bubbling set. \item Under our assumption we also say $\E$ is \emph{homogeneous} near $0$, see Definition \ref{defi3-31}.
-We refer the readers to Section \ref{Tangent Cones} for the precise definition of a Hermitian-Yang-Mills cone. \item Roughly speaking, the theorem says that the tangent cone, a priori an analytically defined object, is indeed a purely algebro-geometric invariant of the reflexive sheaf $\mathcal E$.
-Viewed from another angle, we obtain the interesting fact that the graded object $\pi^*(\Gr^{HNS}(\underline\E))$ (indeed also the Harder-Narasimhan filtration itself, see Remark \ref{rmk3-19}) can be recovered from any admissible Hermitian-Yang-Mills connection on $\E$ defined on a neighborhood of $0$. \item It follows from the proof that the same result holds when the underlying K\"ahler metric $\omega_0$ on $B$ is replaced by an arbitrary smooth K\"ahler metric. \item When $\underline \E$ is the direct sum of polystable bundles, Theorem \ref{main} is also proved recently by Jacob-S\'a Earp-Walpuski \cite{JSW}, by pure PDE methods and working in a fixed holomorphic gauge.
+\item When $\underline \E$ is the direct sum of polystable bundles, Theorem \ref{main} is also proved recently by Jacob-S\'a Earp-Walpuski \cite{JSW}, using pure PDE methods by working in a fixed holomorphic gauge.
 In this particular case we know $\E_\infty$ is isomorphic to $\E$, and \cite{JSW} furthermore proves polynomial rate of convergence to the tangent cone under the fixed holomorphic gauge.
-Our proof is based on a combination of PDE analysis and complex-geometric study, and the main difficulty lies in the fact that in general we can not expect to obtain estimates in a fixed holomorphic gauge.
+Our proof is based on a combination of PDE analysis and complex-geometric methods, and the main difficulty lies in the fact that in general we can not expect to obtain estimates in a fixed holomorphic gauge.
 The new technique allows us to prove a more general result when $\E_\infty$ is different from $\E$, and more importantly when $\E_\infty$ has singularities, but the statement on the rate of convergence does not follow directly from our proof.
 In the general case it is also interesting to understand the rate of convergence, and we leave this for future study. \end{itemize} \end{rmk}